Learn some quick facts about contracting with MATRIX.

 What is contract consulting ("contracting")?

-Contract consultants are hired by companies, on an hourly basis, to use their skills on a specific project for a set period of time.
+Contract consultants are hired by companies, through firms like MATRIX, to use their skills on a specific project for a set period of time.
 After an assignment is completed, the consultant is released to begin another project.
 Contracting is a form of employment that has become very popular for IT professionals.